davidjbrossard/alfa-authorization-language/draft-brossard-alfa-authz.md

 # General Considerations

 The model put forth by this specification follows the same approach as OASIS ALFA 1.0 [ALFA] and OASIS XACML 3.0 [XACML].
 It departs from both these languages by being more lightweight and simpler.
-ALFA 2.0 can be used in a broader set of environments especially constrained environments and is developer-friendly, i.e. it can be written by hand.
+ALFA 2.0 can be used in a broader set of environments especially internet protocols and devices, constrained environments and is developer-friendly, i.e. it can be written by hand.

 One of the goals of ALFA 2.0 is also to become more relevant to existing standards such as: